 The Full Picture

 While almonds are not directly toxic like macadamia nuts, they are not recommended for dogs.
-They are difficult to digest, can cause gastrointestinal distress (vomiting, diarrhea, gas), and pose a choking hazard, especially for small breeds.
+They are difficult to digest, can cause gastrointestinal distress (vomiting, diarrhoea, gas), and pose a choking hazard, especially for small breeds.
 Salted or flavoured almonds are even more dangerous due to high sodium or harmful seasonings.
 Almonds are also high in fat, which can contribute to pancreatitis.
 If your dog eats a few almonds, monitor for signs of distress.

 What You Should Know

 Almonds should be kept well away from dogs.
-If your dog has eaten almonds, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten almonds, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.